Towards more picturesque speech™

-A modal verb which, in the argot of a lawyer, expresses optionality, but is written “shall be entitled” or, if she wants to be bloody minded about stating the bleeding obvious (and which lawyer can stop herself being bloody minded from time-to time?) “may, but shall not be obliged to”.
+- (modal v.)
+A modal verb which expresses optionality, but is commonly articulated by lawyers as “shall be entitled” or, if they want to be bloody minded it (and which lawyer does not?) “may, but shall not be obliged to”.
 Or even “may, but shall not be obligated to”.
-May God stike down whoever first confected that ghastly formulation.

 To wit: “Party A may cross Party B’s private land to access the roadway” is a good use of the word “may”.